 Scholarships, Grants and Awards

 The Graduate Fellowship (GF) is a one-term award normally valued at $7,000.
 REM does all GF awards by nomination only.
 The Graduate Studies Committee considers all eligible students each semester and makes recommendations based on availability of awards, previous financial support through the department, and academic accomplishments.
 The minimum GPA of 3.5 applies for all award funding.

 SFU’s Entrance Scholarships are only available to applicants during the first semester of their program.
 Applicants do not apply for these awards but are nominated by the department.

-Tri-Agency (NSERC/SSHRC/CHRC) and Trudeau and Vanier ScholarshipsSee the GPS website about these awards for more information.
+Tri-Agency (NSERC/SSHRC/CHRC) and Trudeau and Vanier Scholarships

-Undergraduate students who are considering grad school and have been out of University for a certain amount of time should check the NSERC / SSHRC website for the correct process of application if they meet the minimum GPA requiremen.
+Undergraduate students who are considering grad school and have been out of University for a certain amount of time should check the NSERC / SSHRC website for the correct process of application if they meet the minimum GPA requirement.
 The deadline for these applicants may be earlier than the University deadline for graduate students.
 Check the agency’s website for details.

 This national internship program managed by MITACS Inc connects companies and other organizations with the research expertise in Canada’s universities.
-See the MITACs website for full details and speak with your supervisors if you wish to pursue one of these opportunities.
+See the MITACs website for full details and speak with your supervisor if you wish to pursue one of these opportunities.